2001: A Space Odyssey: Design of the monolith

 Kubrick was personally involved in the design of the monolith and its form for the film.
-The first design for the monolith for the 2001 film was a transparent tetrahedral pyramid.
-This was taken from the short story "The Sentinel" that the first story was based on.
+The first design for the monolith was a transparent tetrahedron.
+This design was taken directly from the short story "The Sentinel", one of the stories that inspired the first segment of the film.

-A London firm was approached by Kubrick to provide a 12 ft transparent plexiglass pyramid, and due to construction constraints they recommended a flat slab shape.
-Kubrick approved, but was disappointed with the glassy appearance of the transparent prop on set, leading art director Anthony Masters to suggest making the monolith's surface matte black.
+A London firm was approached by Kubrick to provide a 12 ft transparent plexiglass pyramid, but due to construction constraints they recommended a flat slab shape.
+Kubrick approved, but was disappointed with the glassy appearance of the transparent prop on set.
+Art director Anthony Masters suggested making the monolith's surface matte black.